Frequently asked questions

 What's included in the skip-the-line ticket?

-Priority timed entry past the ticket queue into the Royal Necropolis — the recumbent gisants and royal tombs of the kings and queens of France, the great Renaissance monuments, Abbot Suger's Gothic choir and ambulatory, the medieval crypt, and access to the Fabrique de la flèche workshop rebuilding the basilica's spire.
+Priority entry past the ticket queue into the Royal Necropolis — the recumbent gisants and royal tombs of the kings and queens of France, the great Renaissance monuments, Abbot Suger's Gothic choir and ambulatory, the medieval crypt, and access to the Fabrique de la flèche workshop rebuilding the basilica's spire.

 Am I paying to enter the basilica?
 Isn't it a church?

 Good question, and the distinction matters.
 The nave of the basilica is a living place of worship and is free to enter.
 Your ticket is for the Royal Necropolis — the choir, the ambulatory, the crypt and the collection of royal tombs and gisants beyond the nave, plus the Fabrique de la flèche.
-That is the ticketed part of the monument, and it is what we book for you: not entry to the free church, but skip-the-line timed access to the royal tombs.
+That is the ticketed part of the monument, and it is what we book for you: not entry to the free church, but skip-the-line open-dated access to the royal tombs.

 Is the ticket for a specific time?